fmestrone/MDRomajiKanaConverter/README.md

-PaRomajiKanaConverter
+MDRomajiKanaConverter
 =====================

 Kana - Romaji Converter written in Objective-C

-iOS's Romaji - Kana transform (CFStringTransform) is buggy on some ios versions and is not prescise.
+Romaji - Kana transform (CFStringTransform) in iOS is buggy on some iOS versions and is not precise.
-The goal of this code is to become a good alternative of the iOS string transform library.
+The goal of this library is to become a good alternative to the iOS string transform library.

 ## Install
 Just copy the following files into your project:
-* NSString+RomajiKanaConvert.[hm]
+* NSString+RomajiKanaConversion.[hm]
-* PaRomajiKanaConverter.[hm]
+* MDRomajiKanaConverter.[hm]

 ## Examples